 Camp Tuition and Fees:

-- What is the tuition and registration fee for your child to attend summer day camp?
+- What are the tuition and registration fees?

-- What is included in the tuition e.g., transportation, meals, insurance, special trips, entrance fees, health services, use of equipment, etc.?
-Ask the camp director to itemize services for which additional fees are required.
+- What is included in the tuition (e.g., transportation, meals, insurance, special trips, entrance fees, health services, use of equipment, etc.)?
+Ask for an itemized list of services with additional costs.

 - Is there a membership fee?
-Must the parent join the sponsoring organization in order for his or her child to attend the camp?
+Do parents have to join the sponsoring organization in order for their child to attend the camp?

-- How and when is tuition paid?
-By week, month, session?
+- How and when is tuition paid (weekly, monthly, or each session)?

 - Are scholarships available?

 - What is the refund policy if, for any reason, you commit and your child cannot attend the camp?